An Unusual Christmas

 “No way,” replied a deep bass voice.

 “Who’s there?”
 Jack demanded.
 He glanced around the room, looked over his shoulder, gazed at the dog and cat.
-They’re still sitting on the floor, staring into the night.
+They’re still sitting on the floor at the sliding glass door staring into the night.

 Nothing’s bothering them.
 What’s going on?